Eufy 11S Max vs ILIFE V5s Plus: Which Is Better?

 The Eufy 11S Max beats the ILIFE V5s Plus because its BoostIQ technology reliably detects carpet transitions to increase suction, whereas the ILIFE struggles on rugs.
 Choose the Eufy for reliable vacuuming, or pick the $89 ILIFE only if you strictly need budget mopping and Wi-Fi scheduling for hard floors.

-I tested both robots in a mixed-surface living room to see how these budget options handle daily debris in 2026.
+In our testing, we evaluated both robots in a mixed-surface living room to see how these budget options handle daily debris today.
 At $159, the Eufy strips away smart features to focus entirely on raw suction power.
 The $89 ILIFE gives you app connectivity and basic mopping, but sacrifices carpet performance.
 If you want clean floors without spending flagship prices, you have to decide between a stronger motor and smarter connectivity.

 Featureeufy Robot Vacuum 11S MAXILIFE V5s Plus Robot Vacuum and Mop